jrieke/year-on-github/README.md

 ## TODO

 PRs are welcome!
-Please open an issue before you work on any of these.
+Please open an issue before you start working to coordinate.

 - [ ] New stars for repos >40k stars are not properly calculated because the Github API only returns the first 40k stars.
 Improve this by using the current